wujekbizon/nextjs-blog/data/aws-services.md

 In terms of security, both RSA and ED25519 are considered secure algorithms.
 However, ED25519 is generally considered more secure due to its shorter key length and stronger cryptographic properties.
 Additionally, the ED25519 algorithm has certain built-in protections against certain types of attacks that RSA lacks.
 Ultimately, the choice between RSA and ED25519 depends on compatibility and personal preference.
 If you have older systems or applications that only support RSA, then it may be a better choice.
 However, if compatibility is not a concern, ED25519 is generally recommended due to its superior security and performance characteristics.

 As you can see, no matter what we choose here, it will be safe.
 I'll stick with the tried-and-true algorithm from my buddy Adleman - **RSA**, but you can go with either one.
 Regarding the key file format, I'll go with the **.perm** format, as I'm not a PuTTY user.
 However, if you use PuTTY, just go with the **.ppk** format.
 The choice of format is relevant because we can connect to our EC2 instance using SSH authentication, either from our EC2 Instance dashboard or from our local computer using our bash terminal or PuTTY.
 There is plenty of documentation available on how to set up the connection, and we will cover that here as well.
-Let's press the **Create key pair** button, and voila!
+Let's press the **Create key pair** button, and voilà!
 We have successfully created a key pair which was instantly downloaded into our machine.
 Now, we can select our key pair.
 In my case, the key pair is named **node-server** because that's what I named it.

 ---